noahkohrs/PROJET_LTPF_2023/README.md

 ```

 This example demonstrates how to use the lexer and parser to generate the AST for a given input string.

+## LT - Proof of program properties

+This project (`CR_LT.v`) a Coq implementation of a small imperative language and its operational semantics.
+The language includes arithmetic and boolean expressions, along with constructs for sequencing, conditionals, and while loops.
+This part serves as a proof of program for the language implemented in OCaml.

 ## Warning